SuperShinyEyes/Hello-World/docs/generator_is_not_fast.md

 ### Introduction
 The idea comes from one of the course assignments at Aalto, Data Structure and Algorithms.
-An assistant, Riikka, suggested me using a generator for getting parent nodes in a heap tree.
+The assistant, Riikka, suggested me using a generator for getting parent nodes in a heap tree.

 ### Benchmark test result
 I ran a benchmark test with 150 000 inputs.